 The Good News?

 a dedicated practice at Kona Pilates & Gyrotonic of Chino Hills is designed to help you fix it!

 Good posture and proper biomechanics are at the core of every session we teach: Stress Reduction with Chi Kung & Breathwork, the STOTT Pilates method, GYROTONIC exercise, and Kona Pilates' Bootie Barre.
-We teach the modern principles of core activation, neutral postural alignment, specific breathing patterns, mental focus, and imagery.
+We teach the modern principles of awareness, breath, core activation, neutral postural alignment, specific breathing patterns, mental focus, and imagery.
 We view Pilates to be the “intelligent persons exercise” as we believe that the more you understand what/why/how your body is supposed to be doing a movement, the greater and quicker gains you’ll make.
 We also feel that the "energetic" focus of GYROTONIC exercise and Chi Kung compliments Pilates in superb ways.
 Pilates utilizes large pieces of specialized equipment with spring resistance to challenge the body in multiple planes of movement.
 The resistance of the equipment builds strength in the arms and legs, all while maintaining the stability of the core muscles.
 A STOTT Pilates workout targets specific muscles to build balanced strength in all areas of the body so that you can effortlessly and comfortably maintain healthy alignment and proper biomechanics while also training your body how to use your core to support the movements of your arms and legs.
 GYROTONIC also uses beautiful hand-crafted wooden equipment that is designed to open, move, lengthen while strengthening your entire body.
 It feels like Tai Chi with the resistance of water.
 And Chi Kung & Breathwork require no equipment at all, only an open mind.